beasleyz/42_Fillit/README.md

 	cd Fillit

 Then, you simply need to call `make` and an executable called fillit will be created.
-From here, you can run `fillit` with one of the test files I've included named `smalltest` and `bigtest`:
+From here, you can run `fillit` with one of the test files I've included named `smalltest` and `bigtest` in the directory `testfiles`:

 	make
-	./fillit test1
+	./fillit testfiles/smalltest

 For the **smalltest** file, your output should look like this: